 dropped the hash and just used the tagline "The Power of

-was left to make their own assumptions about the models in
+Hair", leaving the reader to make their own assumptions about the models

-famous transsexual women.
-On examination they all lack some
+some famous and scantily clad transsexual women.
+On examination they all lack

 Jorgensen in 1952.
 The last 65 years have seen huge advances in